alexjvr1/VelocityUCL/README.md

 Formulate the read group name based on the population and the sequencing library

-Use the []() script to add read groups.
-We're submitting this as a loop rather than an array because it runs really quickly.
+Use the [02b.1_AddRG.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/02b.1_AddRG.sh) script to add read groups.

+Choose your RGID based on the species and population. e.g. for Ringlet (E3) modern core, RGID=E3modc

+Choose your RGLB based on the library the population was sequenced in. e.g. Ringlet modc were sequenced in mod03.
+RGLB=mod03

+Brown Argus modc RGLB=mod02; mode RGLB=mod02, mus RGLB=mus0204

+Speckled Wood modc RGLB=mod01; mode RGLB=mod01, mus RGLB=mus0103

 2) Mark Duplicate Reads